sfu-rsl/Nitro-SLAM/README.md

 This repository consolidates the optimization capabilities of four accelerated SLAM projects from SFU RSL (Reliable Systems Lab) to maximize tracking throughput, minimize latency, and improve global consistency across resource-constrained and high-throughput environments.

+> [!WARNING]
+> Nitro-SLAM is still under heavy development, meaning it may have several bugs or performance issues.
+The implementation may change over time.

 ---

 ## 🚀 Integrated Frameworks, Attributions & Papers